Elementary coupling approach for non-linear perturbation of Markov processes with mean-field jump mechanims and related problems: Introduction

 This coupling method works both for the non-linear process and for its associated interacting particle system.
 Actually, the general idea is not restricted to mean-field interactions, and can be applied for instance to self-interacting processes with memory (see e.g. the discussion in Section \ref{Sec-Delay}), sampling processes when the target measure is close to be the product of its marginal (see Section \ref{Sec-ZZ}), chain of oscillators, diffusions with colored noise, killed or branching processes, SPDEs etc. It works for discrete time interacting chains.
 Mattingly in \cite{Mattingly2002,Mattingly2003,Mattingly2005} and Cloez and Thai in \cite{CloezThai} use the same kind of arguments.
 For diffusion processes, rather than the simple parallel coupling, the analoguous of our merge/split coupling should be the sticky coupling of Eberle and his co-authors \cite{DurmusEberleGuillin,Eberle,EberleZimmer}.
+In a word, it is a very natural and general strategy, and we expect the arguments developed in the particular framework of this paper to be of interest in many other settings\footnote{{In fact, between the submission of this work and its publication, we followed this approach to study Fleming-Viot processes in \cite{MonmarcheJournel1,MonmarcheJournel2}}}.